 With last year’s Hurricane Harvey proving to be as big a problem for pet owners as Katrina, Irma leaving Florida in ruins, and Florence now headed for the Atlantic coast, it’s well past time we talk about preparedness, both before AND after disaster strikes.

 by Dr. Gary Richter, M.S., D.V.M.

-Hurricanes Harvey and Irma were a disaster on every level – including how to take care of pets.
+Hurricanes Harvey and Irma of 2017 were a disaster on every level – including how to take care of pets.
 When people are forced to evacuate their homes, they are forced with the decision about bringing their pets with them.

 The following is a list of tips for taking care of pets during a natural disaster:

 • The best advice is to bring pets with you if it is at all possible.
 Most pets are not able to fend for themselves under extreme conditions.

 • Make sure pets have collars with ID including all current information that could be used to reunite you with them should they be separated.